PlanetDogeCodes/Eagletcraft-1.12/README.md

 The reason Eagletcraft runs so well with low ram usage is because none of your computer's RAM is being wasted trying to update static files every tick (one-twentieth of a second).

 **NOTICE:**
-Unless you are in a situation where you cannot access the link, we recommend you play our constantly updating, cloud-connected OneCompiler edition of Eagletcraft instead of downloading the latest patch edition.
-Link: https://onecompiler.com/html/43rjjm8te
+Unless you are in a situation where you cannot access the link, we recommend you play our constantly updating, cloud-connected OneCompiler edition of Eagletcraft instead of downloading the latest patch edition. https://onecompiler.com/html/43rjjm8te

 Latest Patch: p3 on 7/24/2025
 Previous Patch: p2 on 7/23/2025